 What is risk-based vulnerability management?

-The problem with prioritization without threat intelligence
+The challenge with prioritization without threat intelligence

 Without threat intelligence, nearly 60% of vulnerabilities rate as high or critical, with about 12% making the dreaded critical rating.
 The conventional advice to focus on highs and criticals does little to reduce workload — it assumes that vulnerabilities are distributed on a bell curve or have even distribution, and neither is the case.
 When I analyzed the signatures from one of the major vulnerability scanners in early 2022, I found that 70% of its signatures rated a high or critical.
 3% rated low.
 Just three.